Indoor tanning: Skin cancer

+Age and indoor tanning

+The age at which someone begins indoor tanning has a known impact on the later risk of developing cancers.
 A 2012 analysis of epidemiological studies found a 20% increase in the risk of melanoma (a relative risk of 1.20) among those who had ever used a tanning device compared to those who had not, and a 59% percent increase (a relative risk of 1.59) among those who had used one before age 35.
 Additionally, a 2014 systematic review and meta-analysis found that indoor tanners had a 16 percent increased risk of developing melanoma, which increased to 23 percent for North Americans.
 For those who started tanning indoors before age 25, their risk further increased to 35% compared to those who began after age 25.